 Solar systems are made up of solar panels (modules), a mounting system, and a solar inverter with computerised controller.
 Solar panels produce DC electricity from sunlight.
 Then the inverter converts the generated electricity into AC, so that it can be used in the household.
 The computerised controller manages the solar system and ensures optimal performance.
-If you want battery backup system or an off-the-grid solar system, a battery is required.
+If you want battery backup system or an off-the-grid solar system, a solar battery is required.